PureDarwin/PureFoundation/README.md

 ### The future

 Its likely that in the near future (say in a month's time - soon after the PureDarwin boys put out their next preview release, which PureFoundation would like to be a part of) we may shift to basing the patched CFLite off of OpenCFLite rather than directly from Apple's source.
-This should give us the advantage that at least the patched discussed in "Restoring missing functionality" above will already be in-place and well-tested.
+This should give us the advantage that aint least the patched discussed in "Restoring missing functionality" above will already be in-place and well-tested.

 ## Installing PureFoundation

 The PureFoundation project consists of three components: the Foundation.framework, which reproduces the functionality of Apple's Foundation; a patched version of the open source CFLite, which supports Foundation and Darwin by exporting missing symbols; and ddistnoted, the distributed notification daemon.
 Each component relies on the other, so you will need to install both.
 However, the patches to CFLite shouldn't prevent it operating as normal for non-Foundation applications.

-This page details installing the binaries.
-Instructions for building a patched CFLite from source can be found here.
+This section details installing the binaries.
+Instructions for building a patched CFLite from source can be found below.

 PureFoundation has been tested with (and was developed using) the PureDarwin project's PureDarwinXmas, which is a VMWare image.
 These instructions assume that you are running this on a Mac, using VMWare Fusion.